gokudomatic/eco-state-machine/README.md

 Finite State Machine script for Godot Engine

 This component is a standalone script with no dependency.
 It is compatible with every Godot version that supports signals and vcall.
+It allows to make moderatly complex machines, with attributes, timers and groups.
+Conditions are custom defined with dynamic method calls.
+When a transition happens, wether it was manual or automatic, a signal is sent, which allows to execute code for specific transitions.

 ## Conditional links
 This component features a state machine that can handle states and conditional links between them.
 It is possible to manually set a state or to let the machine determine is there's a state change (by calling its method "process(delta)").